Xen Project

 xl info

-16. Cloud Platform Integration
+16. Cloud and Orchestration Integration

-Cloud Management
+Cloud / Management Stacks

 Pro Tips:

-- Use configuration management tools
+- Use configuration management (Ansible/Salt) for

 Continue Learning